-Use of the COSO Data Lake in Containerized Operations Bridge
+Use of the OPTIC Data Lake in Containerized Operations Bridge

-The COSO Data Lake was initially introduced with Operations Bridge 2018.02.
-With every release, we enhance it by supporting more data types that can be streamed into COSO, bringing services on top of the collected data and introducing performance improvements.
+The OPTIC Data Lake was initially introduced with Operations Bridge 2018.02 (as the COSO Data Lake).
+With every release, we enhanced it by supporting more data types that can be streamed into OPTIC, bringing services on top of the collected data and introducing performance improvements.

-In addition, Automatic Event Correlation (AEC), the analytic capability on top of the COSO Data Lake, runs in the background providing automatic correlation of events using a machine-learning algorithm.
+In addition, Automatic Event Correlation (AEC), the analytic capability on top of the OPTIC Data Lake, runs in the background providing automatic correlation of events using a machine-learning algorithm.

 Figure 1.
-A Graphical Overview of the COSO Data Lake
+A Graphical overview of the OPTIC Data Lake

-As you can see in the diagram, we provide a single framework for managing data collection and storing the data into the COSO Data Lake (powered by Vertica).
-The COSO Data Lake possesses scalable interfaces to ingest and process data.
-Data Access APIs allow you to access the collected data out of the COSO Data Lake, in order to use it for other purposes than the ones presented in the diagram.
+As you can see in the diagram, we provide a single framework for managing data collection and storing the data into the OPTIC Data Lake (powered by Vertica).
+The OPTIC Data Lake possesses scalable interfaces to ingest and process data.
+Data Access APIs allow you to access the collected data out of the OPTIC Data Lake, in order to use it for other purposes than the ones presented in the diagram.

-Services on Top of the COSO Data Lake
+Services on Top of the OPTIC Data Lake

-As already outlined in the overview diagram, the following services provided on top of the COSO Data Lake are used by Operations Bridge:
+As already outlined in the overview diagram, the following services provided on top of the OPTIC Data Lake are used by Operations Bridge:

-COSO Reporting: As already mentioned above, the data from multiple sources streamed to the COSO Data Lake can be visualized either using BVD (the Operations Bridge Stakeholder Dashboard capability) or a business intelligence (BI) tool of your choice (for example, Microsoft Power BI, SAP Business Intelligence, Tableau, IBM Cognos, etc.).
+OPTIC Reporting: As already mentioned above, the data from multiple sources streamed to the OPTIC Data Lake can be visualized either using BVD (the Operations Bridge Stakeholder Dashboard capability) or a business intelligence (BI) tool of your choice (for example, Microsoft Power BI, SAP Business Intelligence, Tableau, IBM Cognos, etc.).